Dark photon effect on the rare kaon decay $K_L \rightarrow \pi^0 \nu {\bar \nu}$: Introduction

 The dark photon is an appealing hypothesis for new physics beyond the Standard Model (SM)~\cite{Fayet:1980ad, Fayet:1980rr}.
 It has emerged as a canonical portal connecting the dark matter and SM sectors~\cite{Fabbrichesi:2020wbt, Filippi:2020kii}.
 While there have been numerous experimental searches at $e^+ e^-$ and hadron colliders~\cite{Merkel:2014avp, LHCb:2019vmc, BaBar:2017tiz, Banerjee:2019pds, CMS:2019buh}, there is no direct evidence for its existence so far.
 Instead, rather strong constraints have been derived on the mixing parameter $\epsilon$, leading to an upper limit of $\epsilon \le 10^{-3}$ in both light~\cite{BaBar:2017tiz, Banerjee:2019pds} and heavy~\cite{CMS:2019buh} mass regions, with just a few gaps.

-Theoretical investigations have also placed constraints on the dark photon parameters, by exploring its contributions to many physical processes, including $g-2$ of the muon~\cite{Pospelov:2008zw, Davoudiasl:2012qa}, electroweak precision observables (EWPO)~\cite{Hook:2010tw, Curtin:2014cca}, $e^- p$ deep inelastic scattering (DIS)~\cite{Kribs:2020vyk, Thomas:2021lub, Yan:2022npz} and parity violating electron scatterings~\cite{Thomas:2022qhj, Thomas:2022gib}.
+Theoretical investigations have also placed constraints on the dark photon parameters, by exploring its contributions to many physical processes, including $g-2$ of the muon~\cite{Pospelov:2008zw, Davoudiasl:2012qa}, electroweak precision observables (EWPO)~\cite{Hook:2010tw, Curtin:2014cca}, $e^- p$ deep inelastic scattering (DIS)~\cite{Kribs:2020vyk, Thomas:2021lub, Yan:2022npz,Hunt-Smith:2023sdz}, parity violating electron scattering~\cite{Thomas:2022qhj, Thomas:2022gib}, and partial wave unitarity~\cite{Hosseini:2022urq}.
 The dark photon can also contribute to rare kaon decays and analogous rare $B$ processes, which are powerful tools to test the SM~\cite{Buras:2004uu} and constrain new physics~\cite{Bryman:2005xp}.

 Amongst rare decays, the processes $K^+ \rightarrow \pi^+ \nu {\bar \nu}$ and $K_L \rightarrow \pi^0 \nu {\bar \nu}$ are the so-called golden channels, as their branching ratios can be computed with high precision.
 The most accurate SM values for the branching fractions are~\cite{Buras:2015qea}